Cllr Conor Bergin

 Conor served as Cathaoirleach of Laois County Council in 2021/2022.
 During that time, he was the youngest Cathaoirleach in the country and he is the youngest-ever Councillor to be elected Chairperson of Laois County Council.
 He also served as Leas-Chathaoirleach the previous year, 2020/21.

-He attended Roscrea Community College and University College Dublin, where he attained an Honours BA degree in History & Politics and Masters degree in Public Policy.
+He was educated at Roscrea Community College, University College Dublin (Honours BA degree in History & Politics and a Masters degree in Public Policy) and the Law Society of Ireland.
 He was actively involved in campus politics in UCD, serving as Chairperson of the UCD Young Fine Gael society.

-Conor’s priorities as a County Councillor include job creation in County Laois, promoting regional & rural development, greater investment rural transport & roads, provision of high-speed broadband, supporting community projects, supporting the agricultural sector and protecting important local Health services.
+Conor’s priorities as a County Councillor include job creation in County Laois, promoting regional & rural development, provision of high-speed broadband, supporting the agricultural sector and protecting important local Health services.

 Conor is accessible at all times to constituents and as a County Councillor, he has been actively involved in many local projects including:

 - Securing a Rural Regeneration Development Fund grant for the renovation of Borris-In-Ossory Courthouse as a modern community facility & digital hub.

 - Delivery of a €250,000 new playground and multi-use sports area for Borris-In-Ossory, supported by Laois County Council.

 - Funding for resurfacing many regional and rural roads in the Borris-In-Ossory/Mountmellick Municipal District, including the R445 (former N7) road.